Jona1995n/Portfolio/README.md

 PROJECTS

+KiccBacc:
 <img width="1017" alt="Screenshot 2023-12-23 at 5 06 41 PM" src="https://github.com/Jona1995n/Portfolio/assets/79124628/409cdc3e-848c-4c6b-a619-36adc19f28f9">

+KiccBacc is the ultimate social events destination for Gen Z.
+Create, share, and connect like never before.
+Plan unforgettable college events, share real-time experiences through event stories, find out who's attending, engage with replies and chats, and connect with peers by following them.
+Elevate your campus life and create the fun you've always imagined.

+TECHNOLOGIES:
+- Xcode
+- Swift
+- SwiftUI
+- MVVM
+- Firebase
+- User authentication
+- Notifications
+- Messaging system
+- CocoaPods

+Agro:
 ![Screenshot 2023-08-17 at 2 37 05 PM](https://github.com/Jona1995n/Portfolio/assets/79124628/d5d8ab41-3187-4715-ae30-7b28680ccda1)
 ![Screenshot 2023-08-17 at 2 37 21 PM](https://github.com/Jona1995n/Portfolio/assets/79124628/da8397fd-fc93-4942-9d9d-d2b1e8672015)

-Agro: is a cutting-edge iOS app designed to simplify your life by streamlining the process of scheduling appointments for a wide range of services.
+Agro is a cutting-edge iOS app designed to simplify your life by streamlining the process of scheduling appointments for a wide range of services.
 Whether you need to book a haircut, a dental checkup, a massage, a car service, or any other service, Agro is here to ensure you never miss a beat.
 Key Features:

 * Effortless Appointment Scheduling: Agro offers a user-friendly interface that allows you to schedule appointments with just a few taps.
 No more waiting on hold or going through a cumbersome booking process.